World’s Children Pilot Program for Girl Health and Empowerment

 They visited local markets to practice making nutritious food choices.
 They learned about consuming protein-rich and iron-rich foods; and they added more milk, fruits and eggs to their diets.
 Shobha also created “health camps” to track improvements and chart height and weight changes.

 During the next few months, it became clear the girls were indeed getting healthier.
-The HGI had opened a door.
+The TGF had opened a door.
 Still, Shobha, whose background includes social work and counseling, felt only a portion of the potential benefits of the project were being achieved.

 It gave rise to Girl Empowerment